Residents invited to comment on new Urban Forest Strategy

 The Urban Forest Strategy will also address planning requirements governing the removal of established trees and native plants from private and public land.

-Residents who wish to contribute, share their thoughts or learn more about the Urban Forest Strategy can do so by visiting the Urban Forest Strategy - Your Say page.
+Residents who wish to contribute, share their thoughts or learn more about the Urban Forest Strategy can do so by visiting our website.

 A draft Urban Forest Strategy is expected to be released in May 2018.